zenkavi/ReadingList/Notes/ddm_fitting.md

 The idea behind quantile matching for RT distributions **p884:Over the whole distribution, the five quantile RTs provide an adequate summary for modeling purposes because they capture the typical RT distribution shape: unimodal with a relatively rapid rise to a peak followed by a longer tail.**

-Ratcliff and Tuerlinckx (2002).
-Psych.
+Ratcliff and Tuerlinckx, (2002), Psych.
 Bull.
 Rev.
 --------------------------------------------------

 Fixing (but not omitting) the within trial variability in drift rate and why *not fixing any other parameter instead*